Brazil prosecutor seeks to freeze $641 mln in Batista's assets

-The Rio de Janeiro prosecutor's office said on Saturday it is charging Batista for deceiving investors with a "simulated" promise two years ago to invest $1 billion in oil company OGX, now known as Oleo e Gas Participacoes SA, if shares fell to a certain level.
-Batista failed to fulfil his promise, known as a put option, when the shares touched that level.
+The Rio de Janeiro prosecutor's office said on Saturday it is charging Batista for deceiving investors with a "simulated" promise two years ago to invest $1 billion in oil company OGX, now known as Oleo e Gas Participacoes SA (OGXP3.SA), if shares fell to a certain level.
+Batista failed to fulfill his promise, known as a put option, when the shares touched that level.

 Batista is also accused of using privileged information on several occasions last year to make a profit of 236 million reais with the sale of company stock, the statement said.
 The charges against Batista could carry up to 13 years in prison.